-Stepping Down from Life-long Posts: Layoffs, Fertility, and Educational Attainment in Urban China (with Junsen Zhang and Kang Zhou), Accepted, Journal of Labor Economics
+Stepping Down from Life-long Posts: Layoffs, Fertility, and Educational Attainment in Urban China (with Junsen Zhang and Kang Zhou), Forthcoming , Journal of Labor Economics

 The Cultural Origins of Family Firms (with Song Yuan), Journal of Comparative Economics, Volume 53, Issue 1, March 2025, Pages 1-24